 Using in-vessel composting, the mixture is mechanically “churned” and moved along bays, or moved from one tunnel to another half way through the in-vessel stage.

-The following items must be considered when estimate costs for a specific in-vessel composting facility: C C Land acquisition.
+The following items must be considered when estimating costs for a specific in-vessel composting facility: C C Land acquisition.

 - land acquisition